Omycron83/Notes/ML/Transformers.md

 ## Positional Encoding:
 The vector representation of the input does, contrary to [[RNN|RNNs]], not contain positional information anymore, which is necessary when working with input sequences.

 This is done by constructing a positional-encoding vector containing information about the position of the sequence member, which is then added to the embedded sequence member vector.
-Thus, a position-dependent signal is added to each embedding and thus positional encoding infused.
+Thus, a position-dependent signal is added to each embedding and thus positional encoding infused, which avoids destroying the embedded information.

+It turns out that linearly adding the positional values faces problems with 'variable-length' sequences.
+This leads to the following requirements for a positional-encoding mechanism:
+- It should be injective, i.e. output a unique encoding for each time step
+- The distance between any two time steps should be consistent across varying lengths
+- It should generalize to longer sequences without any effort
+- Its values should be bounded
+- It must be deterministic
 ### Sin-Encoding:

 ## Attention Mechanisms: